springernature/ee-snpaas-cli/docker/snpaas-tools/Readme.md

 the exit code from the action (the finish script is always executed, even if the action fails).

+'var-files.yml' is a simple yaml key-value store to define 'var-file' arguments to bosh client.
+Each line of this file will become an argument of '--var-file' parameters, eg: 'director_gcs_credentials_json: ../gcp-creds/bosh-user/sn-paas-74d6f8c8e43e.json' will become '--var-file director_gcs_credentials_json=../gcp-creds/bosh-user/sn-paas-74d6f8c8e43e.json' Files are relative paths to the folder where snpaas-cli is being executed (do not use absolute paths here!).

 The operations file is not required if you have a simple manifest which does not need operations files.
 In this situation, just copy the manifest to the deployment folder and make sure there is no operations folder there.
 The first yaml file (in lexical order) will be taken as manifest and deployed, so make sure you call the manifest file properly (secrets.yml is always ignored, so do not worry about it).

+When deploying a Bosh-director, a state file 'state.json' will be created.

 # Usage examples